wladmis/xext-rexsec/README.rst

 CONFIGURATION
 =============

-The module does not load automatically, so you should create a config file and at least to put a ``Load "altsec"`` directive to load it.
+The module will not be loaded automatically, so you should create a config file and at least put a ``Load "altsec"`` directive to load it.

-Here is an examplee of 90-altsec.conf file, which should resided in /etc/X11/xorg.conf.d/::
+Here is an examplee of 90-altsec.conf file, which should reside in /etc/X11/xorg.conf.d/::

     Section "Module"